 As a parent, there are things that you can do to help relieve your child’s anxiety.
 While you might not be able to eliminate stress in its entirety, you can take their mind off their troubles.
 It’s also important to make your child feel safe and loved when they’re going through rough times.

-Don’t Try to Eliminate Stress
+Don’t Try to Eliminate Anxiety and Stress in Children

 As much as you would like to protect your child from stress, it’s not possible.
 There will always be something that has the potential to cause your child some level of anxiety.